Optimal Conditional Inference in Adaptive Experiments: Introduction

 This paper examines the extent to which it is possible to improve last-batch-only inference while continuing to allow a very flexible class of experimental designs.
+We cast this problem as searching for optimal inference procedures that are valid \emph{conditionally} on the experimental design $(T, \Pi_{1:T}, \eta)$.
+Since the last-batch-only procedure is a conditionally valid one, the optimal conditional inference procedure must weakly dominate it.
+One can think of focusing on conditional inference as looking for ``safe free lunches'' that inherit the flexibility of last-batch-only.
+Of course, conditionally valid intervals are able to accommodate many adaptive choices at the price of being somewhat longer than unconditionally valid ones \citep[e.g.,][]{zhang2020inference}.

-In settings where we desire valid inference (e.g. coverage $1-\alpha$) conditional on $(T,\Pi_{1:T},\eta)$ and there are no restrictions on how these are chosen, we prove that it is impossible to improve upon last-batch-only inference.
-We also observe, however, that many approaches for selecting $(T,\Pi_{1:T},\eta)$ depend only on the \emph{contrasts} between different arms, and are unaffected if we increase the average outcome for all arms by a fixed amount.
+We start with a simple negative result.
+If there are no restrictions on how the design $ (T,\Pi_{1:T},\eta)$ is chosen, it is impossible to improve upon last-batch-only inference.
+This motivates searching for natural restrictions on the experimental design that allows for confidence sets that nontrivially use the first $T-1$ batches.

+Many algorithms for selecting $(T,\Pi_{1:T},\eta)$ depend only on the \emph{contrasts} between different arms, and are unaffected if we increase the average outcome for all arms by a fixed amount.
 This is the case, for instance, whenever the experimenter's decisions depend only on the difference in outcomes relative to a fixed treatment arm.
-We term experimental designs with this property ``location-invariant,'' and show that in the class of location-invariant experiments, a sufficient statistic for $\mu$ is given by the outcomes in the last batch together with a scalar summarizing information from earlier batches.
-Estimation of $\eta'\mu$ based on these statistics is a simple generalized least squares problem, and dominates inference based on the last batch alone.
+We term experimental designs with this property ``location-invariant.''

+Our core result is that, in the class of location-invariant experiments, a sufficient statistic for $\mu$ is given by the mean outcomes in the last batch, together with a scalar $L$ summarizing information from earlier batches.
+Intuitively, $L$ represents information that is orthogonal to all pairwise arm differences over the first $T-1$ batches---and thus survives the conditioning.
+Conditional on these pairwise differences, the distribution of the sufficient statistic is (asymptotically) multivariate Gaussian.
+Thus, inference for $\eta'\mu$ based on these statistics is (asymptotically) a simple generalized least squares problem, and is optimal among the class of procedures which are conditionally valid given all pairwise differences between batch-arm means in the first $T-1$ batches.
+In particular, our approach dominates inference based on the last batch alone.